 To try this feature out follow these steps.

-Add this script to your web page;
+Add this script to your web page;<script>

 function barcodeValidate(varBarcode) {